 Accredited RN to BSN Program Curriculum

 The best CCNE accredited RN to BSN programs don’t just offer you a new degree but expand your expertise in the medical field.
-As an RN to BSN student, you have the opportunity to study these and other courses:
+As an RN to BSN student, you have the opportunity to study these and other courses in CCNE accredited programs:

 An online RN to BSN program is a competitive option if you’re already working as an RN since you can tailor your curriculum and timeline to your busy schedule.
 You can choose specialty courses to continue to pursue your focus in the medical field, and you can schedule assignments around your shifts.

-Keep in mind that all CNE-accredited schools and all CCNE-accredited programs are a bit different.
-You will want to compare each of the accredited BSN programs individually to determine which offers the services you desire.
+Keep in mind that all CCNE-accredited schools and CCNE-accredited programs are a bit different.
+You will want to compare each accredited BSN program individually to determine which offers the services you desire.

 Program Requirements

-To qualify for an online RN to BSN program, you must be a registered nurse.
+You must be a registered nurse to qualify for an online RN to BSN program.
 Otherwise, you’ll need to enroll in a BSN program.
-Some programs require you to have an associate’s degree or bachelor’s degree, while others accept hospital-based RN education.
+Some programs require an associate’s or bachelor’s degree, while others accept hospital-based RN education.
 You’ll need to submit official transcripts from your RN program.

 You also must have a high school diploma or GED equivalency to apply for most programs.
 As an online student, you must have your own computer and reliable internet connection for your courses.